WFILT Wall (clutter) filter

 Truncated singular value decomposition - An SVD is carried out after a column arrangement of the slow-time dimension.
 The signals are filtered by withdrawing the top n singular vectors, i.e. those corresponding to the n greatest singular values.

 The polynomial regression filter was used in the following paper.
 The polynomial degree was determined automatically by minimizing the Akaike Information Criterion (AIC).
-Another paper (in preparation) will follow regarding the AIC criterion for truncated DCT and SVD filters.
-The AIC criterion will be included in a future version, once validated for truncated DCT and SVD.
+The AIC criterion will be included in a future version, once tested for truncated DCT and SVD.

 - Posada D, Porée J, Pellissier A, Chayer B, Tournoux F, Cloutier G, Garcia D. Staggered multiple-PRF ultrafast color Doppler.
 IEEE Trans Med Imaging, 2016;35:1510-1521.
 (PDF)